wpietri/sucks/README.md

 * Albert Louw, who was kind enough to post code from [his own experiments](https://community.smartthings.com/t/ecovacs-deebot-n79/93410/33) with his device, and
-* All the users who have given useful feedback and reported on how it is working for them, and even contributed code.
+* All the users who have given useful feedback and contributed code!